World Birth Defects Day 2018 Raises Global Awareness of Birth DefectsPosted on by

-Every year, about 3% to 6% of infants worldwide are born with a serious birth defect.
-Birth defects can affect an infant regardless of birthplace, race or ethnicity.
-In some countries, birth defects are a leading cause of death for babies and young children.
-Those who survive and live with these conditions have an increased risk for long-term disabilities and other health problems.
+Every year, millions of babies around the world are born with a serious birth defect.
+In many countries, birth defects are one of the leading causes of death in babies and young children.
+Babies who survive and live with these conditions are at an increased risk for long-term disabilities and other health problems.

 - Increase the number of birth defects monitoring programs globally,

 - Improve access to care for people with birth defects, and

 - Continue to research and identify the causes of birth defects, and rapidly translate this information to prevent birth defects.

 What can you do to help?

 - Lend your voice to raise awareness!
 Register with your social media account and Thunderclap will post a one-time message on March 3rd.